csswizardry/csswizardry.github.com/_posts/2024-12-02-a-layered-approach-to-speculation-rules.md

 last_modified_at: 2025-06-05
 categories: Web Development
 main: "https://csswizardry.com/wp-content/uploads/2024/12/speculation-rules-poster.jpg"
 meta: "The new Speculation Rules API is incredibly powerful, but we can do so much more!
-By taking a layered, opt-in approach, we can add more progressive and effective functionality."
+By taking a layered approach, we can add more progressive functionality."
 ---

 I’ve always loved doing slightly unconventional and crafty things with simple